 To register as an occupational therapist, you need to have completed your studies at a World Federation of Occupational Therapists (WFOT) approved program.
 You also need to make sure your program is approved by the Occupational Therapy Board of Australia (OTBA).

-All the programs on this list are entry-level programs providing the initial qualification required to register as an occupational therapist.
+All the programs on the OTBA list are entry-level programs which provide the initial qualification required to register as an occupational therapist.
 The Masters programs on that list are for those with a relevant prior degree.
-It is generally accepted that all new graduate occupational therapists are considered as equal, regardless of the degree obtained.
+It's generally accepted that all new graduate occupational therapists are considered as equal, regardless of the degree obtained.

-Almost all universities provide an honours program either to all students, or in some cases just to high achieving students which provides some beginning skills in research to assist in future higher degree studies such as a postgraduate Masters or PhD.
-It does not necessarily provide an advantage in gaining employment yet it does provide important knowledge and skills to assist in the research and evaluative aspects involved in being a practising OT.
+Almost all universities provide an honours program either to all students, or just to high achieving students to provide initial research skills for future higher degree studies such as a Masters or PhD.
+It doesn't necessarily provide an advantage in gaining employment yet it does provide important knowledge and skills to assist in the research and evaluative aspects involved in being a practising OT.

 Post-graduate degrees in occupational therapy are only available to those who have an existing entry-level degree in occupational therapy.

-Students are eligible for Student Membership of OTA as soon as enrolment in a program of occupational therapy education is accepted, or anytime thereafter.
+Students are eligible for student membership of OTA as soon they enroll in an occupational therapy program.